hydrationdynamics/flardl/README.md

 ![sizedist](https://raw.githubusercontent.com/hydrationdynamics/flardl/main/docs/_static/file_size_distribution.png)

-Queueing algorithms that rely upon per-file rates as a control mechanism implicitly assume that queue statistic can be approximated with a normal distribution and largely ignore the effects of big files on overall download statistics.
-One issue that results from this assumption is that **mean values are neither stable nor characteristic of the distribution**.
+Queueing algorithms that rely upon per-file rates as the pricipal control mechanism implicitly assume that queue statistic can be approximated with a normal distribution.
+In making that assumption, they largely ignore the effects of big files on overall download statistics.
+Such software inevitably encounters big problems because **mean values are neither stable nor characteristic of the distribution**.
 As can be seen in the fits above, the mean and standard distribution of samples drawn from a long-tail distribution tend to grow with increasing sample size, with the distribution to 5% of the data giving a markedly-lower mean and standard deviation than the fit to